Immediate access to our expert clinical teams

 Why choose Vista Health?

-Vista Health offers JAG-accredited private gastroscopy services by specialist consultants Specialist Consultant Endoscopists, so you can access expert diagnostic procedures without the wait.
+Vista Health offers private gastroscopy services at our JAG-accredited locations, providing access to expert diagnostic procedures without the wait.

-We offer gastroscopy services at our Romford centre, providing fast access and convenient appointments.
+We offer gastroscopy services in Bristol, providing fast access and convenient appointments.

-You can book a consultation online, or by phone.
-A diagnostic referral is included in the price of your consultation.
+You can book a consultation with one of our endoscopists online or by phone.
+A referral is included in the price of your consultation if a procedure is required.

 What is a gastroscopy?

-During gastroscopy, the endoscope can also be used to take small samples, called biopsies, from the esophagus, stomach or small intestine.
-These can then be sent for analysis under a microscope to help diagnose and determine your condition.
+During a gastroscopy, the endoscope can also be used to take small samples, called biopsies, from the oesophagus, stomach or small intestine.
+These can then be sent for analysis under a microscope to aid diagnosis.

 What symptoms would prompt a gastroscopy?